52North/worldviz/CONTRIBUTE.md

 This section includes advice on how to build new features for the project & what kind of process it includes.

 * Before you start working on a new feature, create a new issue and start a discussion on the mailing list.
+* Also you might want to check the Trello Board [connection maps](https://trello.com/b/890k2iEM/connection-maps), since we use this board to maintain task lists.
+(The connection map part has been created during the [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) project and will be continued in the future.)
 * We follow the fork & pull development model: <https://help.github.com/articles/using-pull-requests>

 Don’t get discouraged!
 We estimate that the response time from the